OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 Content-Language: en-US
 ```

-The application sets a new session identifier JSESSIONID=0000d8eyYq3L0z2fgq10m4v-rt4:-1 for the client.
+The application sets a new session identifier, `JSESSIONID=0000d8eyYq3L0z2fgq10m4v-rt4:-1`, for the client.

-Next, if the tester successfully authenticates to the application with the following POST (`https://www.example.com/authentication.php`):
+Next, if the tester successfully authenticates to the application with the following POST to `https://www.example.com/authentication.php`:

 ```html
 POST /authentication.php HTTP/1.1